Document Type : case report

 - Ghazal Azad 4

-1 Pediatric Nephrology Research Center, Research Institute for Children’s Health, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+1 Pediatric Nephrology Research Center, Research Institute for Children’s Health, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

-2 Pediatric Rheumatologist, Pediatric Pathology Research Center, Mofid Children's Hospital, Faculty of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+2 Pediatric Rheumatologist, Pediatric Pathology Research Center, Mofid Children's Hospital, Faculty of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

-4 School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+4 School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

 Abstract

 Background: Lupus nephritis (LN) is a serious renal complication of systemic lupus erythematosus (SLE), particularly in the pediatric population.
-It commonly presents with persistent hematuria and proteinuria, which can overlap with other glomerular disorders.
+It often presents with persistent hematuria and proteinuria, which can overlap with other glomerular disorders.
 This case report highlights the diagnostic challenges associated with LN in the presence of nonspecific clinical features.

 Keywords